JudgeGroovyman/JudgeGroovyman.github.io/Assets.md

 - $5 [23 Voxel Animals](https://assetstore.unity.com/packages/3d/characters/animals/voxel-animals-23-130937) probably not rigged or animated
 - $5 [8 Crossy Road Animals](https://assetstore.unity.com/packages/3d/characters/animals/voxel-animals-88264) with animations
-- $4.99 [Cartoon Adventure Characters](https://assetstore.unity.com/packages/3d/characters/cartoon-adventure-characters-pack-136942) Animated, Super Cute, Recent Release, only 6 of them tho
+- $4.99OWN [Cartoon Adventure Characters](https://assetstore.unity.com/packages/3d/characters/cartoon-adventure-characters-pack-136942) Animated, Super Cute, Recent Release, only 6 of them tho
-- $10 [8 Configurable Cute Low Poly Toon Animal superpack](https://assetstore.unity.com/packages/3d/characters/animals/cute-low-poly-animals-super-pack-118520) Super configurable with hundreds of color variations, from REM Storm, includes a cute pug!
+- $10OWN [8 Configurable Cute Low Poly Toon Animal superpack](https://assetstore.unity.com/packages/3d/characters/animals/cute-low-poly-animals-super-pack-118520) Super configurable with hundreds of color variations, from REM Storm, includes a cute pug!
 - $20 [9 Micro Monsters](https://assetstore.unity.com/packages/3d/characters/micro-monster-bundle-faceted-style-147722) Faceted style (polygonal style) with lots of variations and probably 15 other monsters I can get in the future. looks like they can be recolored too to make different enemies, and that they have some variations.
 15 unique animations per monster too.
 Only 9 monsters though so the scope of the game can't be up there with like Super Mario.
 But I have the little Drago so I could do a test
-- $10 [23 unanimated Cute little candy characters Tamago](https://assetstore.unity.com/packages/3d/characters/creatures/tamago-105799) No animations so I would have to make them, otherwise thse are wonderful!
-- $12 [Gummies Animated Character Constructor](https://assetstore.unity.com/packages/3d/characters/gummies-toon-animated-character-constructor-120469) a base Gummy slime character, toon or smooth shaded, with large configurability

 - $12 [22 Kubikos Mini Animals](https://assetstore.unity.com/packages/3d/characters/animals/kubikos-22-animated-cube-mini-animals-100696) animated and super cute
 - $12 [Kubikos Mini Birds](https://assetstore.unity.com/packages/3d/characters/animals/kubikos-animated-cube-mini-birds-137343)
 - $20 [60 voxel animals 30 plants](https://assetstore.unity.com/packages/3d/characters/animals/voxel-animals-plants-96469) all rigged and with optimized geometry.
 I dont love it but they are interesting models and quite a bargain.
 - $71 or $15 for [5 from Quirky Series](https://assetstore.unity.com/packages/3d/characters/animals/pet-animals-quirky-series-119975) SO DAMN CUTE and colorful! [also buy this](https://assetstore.unity.com/packages/3d/characters/animals/forest-animals-quirky-series-137294) [Also Buy these](https://assetstore.unity.com/packages/3d/characters/animals/farm-animals-quirky-series-118790)  [Also this forest number 2](https://assetstore.unity.com/packages/3d/characters/animals/forest-animals-quirky-series-137294) also more are available for $5 each

-For Bosses!
+Not Much Variation but could be used for all bosses!

+- $10 [23 unanimated Cute little candy characters Tamago](https://assetstore.unity.com/packages/3d/characters/creatures/tamago-105799) No animations so I would have to make them, otherwise thse are wonderful!   but not much variation really
+- $12 [Gummies Animated Character Constructor](https://assetstore.unity.com/packages/3d/characters/gummies-toon-animated-character-constructor-120469) a base Gummy slime character, toon or smooth shaded, with large configurability but not much actual variation really
 - $30 [43 variations on Hamsto Model](https://assetstore.unity.com/packages/3d/characters/animals/hamsto-95596) with humanoid Animations - this would be PERFECT for a whole variety of mini-boss and full boss characters!
 - $25 [12 unique variations on Funny Bear model](https://assetstore.unity.com/packages/3d/characters/humanoids/funny-bear-84649) This is a cool teddy bear like sack boy with 12 different variations including smoe scary ones.
 Some could be enemies for sure.